A musician passing a mural of Cuba's flag. Jeremy Woodhouse/Getty Images

 15. Beware of forgeries

-16. Bring your own medicines
+16. Bring your own medicine

 17. Avoid dodgy cigars

-Add in sporadic signposting, potholed roads and a wide array of hazards – goats, horses, bicycles, kids and slow-moving, fume-belching trucks – and you might want to consider getting the bus or, at least, employing the services of a chauffeur.
+With light traffic on the road, driving might seem like an easy proposition, but with elevated rental prices and cars often in short supply, it’s not always so.
+Add in sporadic signs, potholed roads and a wide array of hazards – goats, horses, bicycles, kids and slow-moving, fume-belching trucks – and you might want to reconsider a self-driving road trip and get the bus or employ the services of a chauffeur.

 19. Bring toilet paper and sanitary products